+c.
+"Commission" means the New York State Public Service Commission.

 d.
-"Commission" means the New York State Public Service Commission.
+"Franchise Area" means that area within the corporate limits of the Town as now or hereafter constituted.

 e.
-"Franchise Area" means that area within the corporate limits of the Town of Jerusalem as now or hereafter constituted.
+"Grantee" means Empire Video Services Corporation, its successors and assigns, the grantee of rights under this Agreement.

 f.
-"Grantee" means Empire Video Services Corporation, its successors and assigns, the grantee of rights under this Agreement.
+"Grantor" means the Town of Prattsburgh.

 g.
-"Grantor" or "Grantor Community" means the Town of Jerusalem.
+"Gross Annual Revenues" means annual revenues from Subscribers in connection with the carriage of video delivery services in the Franchise Area on a regular recurring monthly basis, and shall include revenues from Subscribers for premium and pay-per-view services, guides, installations and reconnections, except that the amount which the Grantee pays to the programming provider for premium programming costs shall be excluded for the purposes of calculating franchise fees.
+It shall not include non-Subscriber revenue such as advertising, nor refunds and credits made to Subscribers, bad debt or any taxes or regulatory fees imposed on the services furnished by the Grantee.
+It shall not include revenues received from internet, telephone or other non-video services.

 h.
-"Gross Annual Revenues" means annual revenues from cable subscribers in connection with the carriage of cable television services in the Grantor Community on a regular recurring monthly basis, and shall include revenues from subscribers for premium and pay-perview services, guides, installations and reconnections, except that the amount which the Grantee pays to the programming provider for premium programming costs shall be excluded for the purposes of calculating franchise fees.
-It shall not include non-subscriber revenue such as advertising, nor refunds and credits made to subscribers, bad debt or any taxes or regulatory fees imposed on the services furnished by the company.
-It shall not include revenues received from internet, telephone or other non-video services.
+"Person" shall mean any natural person, Grantee, or entity of any kind.

 i.
-"Person" means any natural person, company, or entity of any kind.

-J. "Property of Grantee" means all property owned, installed or used by the Grantee in the conduct of a cable television business in the Town of Jerusalem.
+"Property of Grantee" means all property owned, installed or used by the Grantee in the conduct of a video delivery services in the Town.